yoshuawuyts/knowledge/english.md

 > This situation got too saucy.

 ### upsert
-> If !exists, instert.
+> If !exists, insert.
 Else update.

 ### to lose one's lunch
 Be sick
-> Too much PDA, I'm gonna llose muy lunch soon
+> Too much PDA, I'm gonna lose my lunch soon

 ### charrette
 > 1. A public meeting or workshop devoted to a concerted effort to solve a